somethingweird287/Iplogger_spammer/README.md

 # Iplogger_spammer

-Spams ip logging url with from random locations with tor.
+Spams ip logging url from random locations with tor.
 This is my first github repo.
 Please forgive and report any mistakes made.

 # Setup